sohoffice/angular-universalize-email/README.md

 Some CSS styles are simply not supported by Gmail.
 To name a few: box-shadow, position, negative margins etc...

-If your component use these styles, we'll have to get around it.
-I've included a styles.css.
+If your component use these styles, you'll have to get around it.
-It may be included in your styles.scss file like the below:
+I've included a styles.css, which may be included in your styles.scss file like the below:

     @import "~angular-universalize-email/styles.css";

-To use the styles, please make sure you add `nue-email` to your top level element.
+To use the styles, you'll also need to add `nue-email` to your top level element.

-Don't expect too much, the only thing this style file provides is adding a border onto .mat-card.
+Don't expect too much, the only thing this style file provides is adding a border onto several material components, including .mat-card.
 There is definitely a better way to do this, **any contributions is appreciated**.

 #### My mat-button breaks my p

-mat-button will be expanded to include some div.
-And div, can not exist in p, that's why the display were broken.
+mat-button will be expanded into multiple elements, which includes several div.
+However, div can not exist inside p, that's why the display was broken.

     # The below buttons will be displayed in two rows, not side by side.
     <p>